wajidalikhan/NAAnaFW/README.md

 The parts can be merged with the

-merge_res.py -l ./res -P ST,TT,VJ,VV --rm True
+-- merge_res.py -l ./res -P ST,TT,VJ,VV --rm True

-#which will merge them together for ALL systematics available and, if with the --rm True option is specified, will remove all the separate *_partN_* files.
+- which will merge them together for ALL systematics available and, if with the --rm True option is specified, will remove all the separate *_partN_* files.

 ## Part 4: Making the plots

-#To add
+Work in Progress ...

 ## Part 5: Statistical inference
+Work in Progress ...

 #Summary of the analyis steps:
 - 0 Compile following the instructions in Part 1.